App47/blackberry-agent/README.md

 # App47 Blackberry Agent

 The App47 Blackberry Agent enables realtime analytics for Blackberry Apps.

-In order to enable ease of integration, simply add this code to your Blackberry project; that is, for now, there is no need to create a JAD file, etc and include it into your project.
+## Building and including in your Blackberry App

+To build, you'll need to have Blackberry's JDE installed, Ant, and JAVA_HOME defined.
+Clone this repository or download the source archive and type `ant`.
+This will produce a series of Blackberry specific files in `target/dist` -- .cod, .jad, .cso -- these are the files you'll ultimately deploy to a device.
+What's more, there will be a .jar file in the `target/dist` directory that you can import into your IDE (i.e. Eclipse) so as to facilitate compilation.

 # License